Hugo-loio/myconfigs/README.md

 # Dependencies

-In the directory `dependencies/` there are two text files (one for aur and another for main repo) which list all the dependencies necessary for the configs.
+In the directory `dependencies/` there are two text files (one for AUR and another for main repo) which list all the dependencies necessary for the configs.

-TODO: a list will all the dependencies and their porpuse
+TODO: a list will all the dependencies and their purpose.

 # Extra stuff

 I have an [extraconfigs](https://github.com/Hugo-loio/extraconfigs) repo which complements the configs in this repo.

-I have made the separation because over at [extraconfigs](https://github.com/Hugo-loio/extraconfigs) is where I place more personal configs, scripts and packages.
-Still, a couple of things there might be of use to a some people so feel free to check it out.
+I have made the separation because over at [extraconfigs](https://github.com/Hugo-loio/extraconfigs) is where I place more personal configs, scripts, and packages.
+Still, a couple of things there might be of use to some people so feel free to check it out.